Yaya-Cout/Nwagyu/src/reference/README.md

 This documentation is trying to describe everything we know about the NumWorks calculator.

+If you are looking for apps, please go to the [User Documentation](../guide/).

 Here's what is documented at the time, separated under different categories :

 ## Categories